 Commission that varies with and is directly related to securing new contracts is capitalised as a deferred acquisition cost asset and is included in intangible assets.
-The deferred acquisition cost asset is subsequently amortised over the life of the contracts and is recognised in other operating expenses in the Income Statement.
+The deferred acquisition cost asset is subsequently amortised over the life of the contracts and is recognised in other operating expenses in the Statement of Comprehensive Income.